kacperbojakowski/final-project/02-overview/1-what-is-technical-communication/index.md

 [ITCQF](https://itcqf.org/) describes technical communication as a field that

-> ❝*[...] combines a range of disciplines that work together to efficiently transfer specialized information to those who need it to accomplish a defined task or goal.*❞[^1]
+> ❝*combines a range of disciplines that work together to efficiently transfer specialized information to those who need it to accomplish a defined task or goal.*❞[^1]

 A translator needn't be tutored on *the functions of language* and on how information is transferred.
 In short: information doesn't have to be written; and yet, people by default make assumptions based on [*that which is seen*](https://en.wikipedia.org/wiki/Parable_of_the_broken_window), and not *that which isn't.* Hence, even though tech comm professionals communicate *a lot* outside of writing, their job is mostly associated with creating documentation and document-related content.